-To violate the policy, it is not necessary that a person intend to carry out the threat.
+It is not necessary that a person intend to carry out the threat to violate the policy.
 Prohibited threats of violence include, but are not limited to: statements, intimidation, bullying, coercion, or any act threatening violence.
 Employees should immediately report violent acts or threats of violence to supervisory or management staff.
 Supervisors shall treat all reports seriously, immediately notify the appropriate supervisory or management staff, and take appropriate intervention and corrective action.
-Supervisors must inform Employee Health Services (EHS) in the Human Resources Office (HRO) of all incidents of workplace violence or threats involving Department of Water Resources (Department) staff or visitors.
+Supervisors must inform Employee Health Services (EHS) in the Division of Human Resources (DHR) of all incidents of workplace violence or threats involving Department of Water Resources (Department) staff or visitors.

 Security issues require immediate attention, and in certain cases warrant the employee contacting 9-1-1.
-If a Department employee has first contacted 9-1-1, the employee must then contact the Security and Emergency Management Program (SEMP) and inform their Supervisor of the incident or threat, as soon as it is safe and practical to do so.
-If a Department employee has first notified either EHS or SEMP, the employee must also inform their Supervisor of the incident or threat, as soon as it is safe and practical to do so.
+If a Department employee has first contacted 9-1-1, the employee must then contact the Security and Emergency Management Program (SEMP) and inform their Supervisor of the incident or threat as soon as it is safe and practical to do so.
+If a Department employee has first notified either EHS or SEMP, the employee must also inform their Supervisor of the incident or threat as soon as it is safe and practical to do so.

 Unless the person is a sworn peace officer or falls under one of the other statutory exceptions contained in Penal Code Section 171b, it is a felony/misdemeanor for a person to bring into or possess any firearms or other specified "deadly weapon" in a State building.
-This includes, but is not limited to: a switchblade knife, a knife with a blade length in excess of four inches, a tear gas weapon, any taser or stun gun, any instrument which dispels a metallic projectile, a spot marker or paint gun, and any of the "generally prohibited weapons" referenced in Penal Code section 16590.
+This includes, but is not limited to: a switchblade knife, a knife with a blade length in excess of four inches, a tear gas weapon, any taser or stun gun, any instrument which dispels a metallic projectile, a spot marker or paint gun, and any of the "generally prohibited weapons" referenced in Penal Code Section 16590.
 Any employee violating this law may be arrested and criminally prosecuted, as well as disciplined by the Department.

-For further information or questions, contact the Chief of EHS in HRO or contact the SEMP Office.
+For further information or questions, contact EHS in DHR or contact SEMP.